indica-mcf/Indica/doc/tutorial.rst

 Derive bolometry LOS data
 -------------------------

-Next we use the data calculated before in order to estimate the values that the bolometry cameras would read, given our current model:
+Next we use the data calculated before in order to create an estimator of the values that the bolometry cameras would read, given our current model:

 .. code-block:: python